Savvythelegend/PGDocs/docs/recovery.md

    [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) format.
    (The precise stopping point is also influenced by the `exclusive` option.)

-!!!
-Warning
+:::warning
-    PostgreSQL recovery will stop when it encounters the first transaction that occurs after the specified time.
+PostgreSQL recovery will stop when it encounters the first transaction that
+    occurs after the specified time.
 If no such transaction exists after the target time, the recovery process will fail.